For Clarity Sake

 The purpose of the Uniform Standards of Professional Appraisal Practice (USPAP) is to promote and maintain a high level of public trust in appraisal practice by establishing requirements for appraisers.
-It is essential that appraisers develop and communicate their analyses, opinions and conclusions to intended users of their services in a manner that is meaningful and misleading. (quoted from the Preamble of USPAP).
+It is essential that appraisers develop and communicate their analyses, opinions and conclusions to intended users of their services in a manner that is meaningful and not misleading. (quoted from the Preamble of USPAP).

 Why is it then that GSE’s can then dictate forms, like the MC Addendum (or affectionately known as the Market “Confusion” Addendum)?
 Of course the “market conditions addendum” I have railed on before, the inherent difficulty of trying to suggest a trend from a very small sampling of data is that erroneous assumptions and statements are made in an attempt to try and gain an understanding from information that has now been mandated by the guardians of the industry.

 It is like being asked to evaluate the ocean by analyzing a teaspoon of water under a microscope.
 While this may be a fascinating exercise in microbiology it could easily produce erroneous results for an oceanographer.

 The ever popular UAD (Universally Audacious Development of irrelevant facts) which was published by well meaning, well educated individuals who were clearly not appraisers.